ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 If there is only one independent variable $x$, then $R^2$ equals to squared correlation value between $x$ and $y$.

 However, there are some limitations of $R^2$ - it always increases whenever a new variable is added to the model.
-So even if you add some irrelevant feature to $X$ (for example height of the person for salary prediction) $R^2$ will stay the same of van even increase a bit.
+So even if you add some irrelevant feature to $X$ (for example height of the person for salary prediction) $R^2$ will stay the same or can even increase a bit.

 ```python